-According to the recommended schedule, children should be given several doses of vaccines against 15 different infections by age 6 years.
+According to the recommended schedule, children should be given several doses of vaccines against 10 or more different infections by age 6 years.
 Because some parents have been concerned about the number of injections and doctor visits, combination vaccines, such as the diphtheria-tetanus-pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more and others, have been developed so that children can receive more vaccines with fewer injections and visits.

 However, some parents worry that the children's immune system cannot handle so many antigens given at once.
 Antigens are the substances in vaccines that are derived from the virus or bacteria and that cause the body’s immune system to produce antibodies to fight disease.
 Sometimes parents who are worried ask for a different vaccine schedule or ask to delay or exclude certain vaccines.
 However, the recommended schedule is designed to give the various vaccines at the ages when children begin to need protection against the diseases.
 Thus, not following the schedule puts children at increased risk of infection.
 Furthermore, because current vaccines contain fewer antigens overall (because key antigens have been better identified and purified), children are exposed to fewer vaccine antigens today than they were for most of the 20th century.